MicrosoftDocs/power-platform/power-platform/transparency-note-copilot-data-sharing.md

 ---
-title: "Transparency note for data sharing for Copilot AI features in Microsoft Power Platform"
+title: "Transparency note for optional data sharing for Copilot AI features in Dynamics 365 and Power Platform"
-description: "The transparency note describes data sharing for Copilot AI features in Power Platform and how Microsoft responsibly uses your data."
+description: "The transparency note describes the optional data sharing setting for Copilot AI features in Dynamics 365 and Power Platform and how Microsoft responsibly uses your data."
-author: KumarVivek
+author: amishastri
-ms.date: 05/26/2023
+ms.date: 06/29/2023
 ms.custom:
   - transparency-note
 ms.topic: article